These Easter Paska Buns are the perfect sweet treat for Easter or spring! Made with a fresh citrus-infused sweet dough, creamy frosting and sprinkles!

 For the frosting:

-- To a medium bowl, add the room temperature cream cheese and room temperature butter and cream them together with a hand mixer or wooden spoon.
+- To a medium bowl, add the room temperature cream cheese and room temperature butter, then cream them together with a hand mixer or wooden spoon.

 - Add the powdered sugar 1/2 cup at a time and mix well until blended, scraping down the sides of the bowl after each addition.